Phani-TrainingPrograms/First-American/BasicTraining/Proj4-SampleWebApp/State Management.md

 6. What are the server side State managament techiniques?

 ### QueryString:
-A text based key-value pairs of data seperated by an & and appended into the URL of the Page that U want to view is called as Querystring.
+- A text based key-value pairs of data seperated by an & and appended into the URL of the Page that U want to view is called as Querystring.
-Forms submitted thru HTTPGET would use QueryString to send the data to the server.
+- Forms submitted thru HTTPGET would use QueryString to send the data to the server.
+- QueryString data is obtained using the Request object of the Page class.
+- Limitations are: Querystring is not safe, it can be viewed by all other users of the machine and is available in the History of the browser.
+Some Browsers restrict the length of the URL upto 255 charecters and it can have only Text.

+### Cookies:
+- Cookies are text based files that are stored in the Temp internet files of the browser that allows developers to store small text based data in the client machine.
+They are harmless and allows to store information for upto 1 Year.
+- Cookies are programmatically represented as objects of a class HTTPCOOKIE.
+The object allows to store single value using the Value property of the cookie object or multiple values as KEY-VALUE pairs using Values property.
+- After the required values are set, the cookie object should be a part of the Cookies Collection of the Response object before we post or send to the server. **Cookies are set using Response object.**
+- Cookies are extracted using the Cookies Collection of the Request object.